tanner-johnson2718/A-Car/README.md

 - [X] Send controller inputs to board and display on web page
 - [ ] Display sensor data using matplotlib

-# Vehicle Desgin, Contruction, and testing
+# Vehicle Desgin, Contruction, and Testing

 - [X] Solder quick connects to DC motor controler on board
    - DC motors are ct-18 55T high torque motors